iamolegga/nestjs-roles/README.md

   </a>
 </p>

-Type safe roles guard and decorator made easy.
-Just specify how you store `role` on `context`.

-`nestjs-roles` will do the rest.
+Type safe roles guard with the decorator for controller made easy.
+Just specify how to get `role` from `ExecutionContext`. `nestjs-roles` will do the rest.

 ## Install